Jayasuriya 10 wickets lead Sri Lanka to big win over Ireland | Sports-Games

 The win surpassed Sri Lanka's previous highest victory margin of an innings and 254 runs against Zimbabwe in 2004.

+While the bowlers were pinning down Ireland, Nishan Madushka was also outstanding in the field.
+His sharp low grab at short leg removed Peter Moor minutes before lunch, and his anticipation of a paddle sweep ended the 60-run resistance between Curtis Campher and Harry Tector.

+Tector was dismissed shortly after, run out for 42 after slipping while trying to return to his crease and losing his bat.
+Ireland was 108-7 and lasted 15 more overs.

-Ireland is playing only its fifth test, and involved in its first test series.
+Ireland played only its fifth test, and was involved in its first test series.
 The second and last test starts at the same venue on Monday.

+“Sri Lanka at home are a daunting prospect for any team, never mind a team that haven't played a lot of test cricket,'' Ireland captain Andrew Balbirnie said. ''There are learnings.
+We've got to find a way to compete better and more consistently.

+“We had one test (in Bangladesh two weeks ago) which prepared us for this one, but it's still probably not enough preparation.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)